-Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to tax compliance legislation and the Companies Act 2006, and we considered the extent to which non-compliance might have a material effect on the Financial Statements.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the Financial Statements (including the risk of override of controls), and determined that the principal risks were related to the posting of inappropriate journal entries to manipulate financial results; management bias in accounting estimates; and inappropriate treatment of significant transactions outside of the normal course of business.
+Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to uk corporation tax and the Companies Act 2006, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to the posting of inappropriate journal entries to manipulate financial results; management bias in accounting estimates; and in appropriate treatment of significant transactions outside of the normal course of business.
 Audit procedures performed by the engagement team included:

-Discussions with management in respect of any known or suspected instances of non compliance with laws and regulation and any fraud matters;

-Challenging assumptions and judgements made by management for evidence of bias in determining significant account estimates including those related to long-term contract accounting;

-Identifying and testing unusual journal entries, in particular those posted with unusual account combinations such as those increasing revenue or those reducing expenditure; and

-Gaining an understanding and testing any significant transactions outside of the normal course of business
+- Discussions with management in respect of any known or suspected instances of non compliance with laws and regulation and any fraud matters; - Challenging assumptions and judgements made by management for evidence of bias in determining significant account estimates including those related to long-term contract accounting: - Identifying and testing unusual journal entries, in particular those posted with unusual account combinations such as those increasing revenue or those reducing expenditure; and - Gaining an understanding and testing any significant transactions outside of the normal course of business - · Reviewing minutes of meetings of those charged with governance

 There are inherent limitations in the audit procedures described above.
-We are less likely to become aware of instances of non-compliance with laws and regulations that are not closely related to events and transactions reflected in the Financial Statements.
+We are less likely to become aware of instances of non-compliance with laws and regulations that are not closely related to events and transactions reflected in the financial statements.
 Also, the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.

-A further description of our responsibilities for the audit of the Financial Statements is located on the FRC's website at: www.frc.org.uk/auditorsresponsibilities.
+A further description of our responsibilities for the audit of the financial statements is located on the FRC's website at: www.frc.org.uk/auditorsresponsibilities.
 This description forms part of our auditors' report.

-Independent auditors' report to the members of Vinters Engineering Limited
+Independent Auditors' Report to the members of Vinters Engineering Limited